abzl/SoccerNet/README.md

 ---------------------------
 * Have a working and interactive react app.
 * Have six rendered components.
+* Employ React Router and class React components.
 * Use axios to consume data from airtable (get and post).
+* Utilize Axios to Post and create new data on Airtable.
+* Styled with CSS, Flexboc or Grid.
+* Implememnt responsive design on Desktop and Mobile devices.

 Post MVP
 ---------------------------